 If a person acquires a traumatic brain injury before the age of 21 and manifests developmental problems, that individual is considered to be developmentally disabled.
 Although quite arbitrary, if the injury occurs at the age of 22 or later and results in disability, it is not considered to be a developmental disability.

 The CDC reports that Falls are the leading cause of brain injury (28%); Motor vehicle crashes (20%); Struckby/against events (19%) and Assaults (11%).
 Men are twice as likely as women to suffer traumatic brain injuries.

 For more information on services offered for people with Traumatic Brain Injury, please visit the Traumatic Brain Injury section of this website.

-AHRC New York City is a Chapter of NYSARC, Inc. NYSARC was founded in 1949 to serve a critical mission – to improve the quality of life for people with developmental and other disabilities.
+AHRC New York City is a Chapter of The Arc New York, (formerly known as NYSARC, Inc.) NYSARC was founded in 1949 to serve a critical mission – to improve the quality of life for people with developmental and other disabilities.
 What started as a support group and day nursery for families coping with these disabilities has grown to become the largest nonprofit in New York State serving those with developmental and other disabilities.

-A complete listing of other NYSARC chapters is available on the NYSARC website.
+A complete listing of other chapters of The Arc New York is available on The Arc New York’s website.